 \subsection{Subjects and Equipment}

-The experiment was performed in the Multichannel Signal Processing Laboratory, Department of Electrical Engineering at Indian Institute of Technology Delhi, New Delhi.
+The experiment was performed in the Multichannel Signal Processing Laboratory, Department of Electrical Engineering at the Indian Institute of Technology Delhi, New Delhi.
 This research was authorized by the Institutional Review Board of All India Institute Of Medical Sciences, New Delhi.
-EEG data and joint angle data were recorded from 5 healthy subjects (all males, age $29 \pm 2.61$, all right handed) while performing the biceps curl task.
-Each subject performed 300 trials of biceps curls task.
-EEG data was recorded using 16-channel dry-active electrodes (actiCAP Xpress Twist, Brain Products, Gilching, Germany) with wireless EEG amplifier (LiveAmp-16, Brain Products, Gilching, Germany).
-The EEG sensors were arranged in 10-20 international system of EEG electrode placement, namely, Fp1, Fz, F3, C3, T7, Pz, P3, O1, Oz, O2, P4, Cz, C4, T8, F4 and Fp2.
-The EEG data was acquired with 500 Hz sampling frequency.
+EEG and joint angle data were recorded from 5 healthy subjects (all males, age $29 \pm 2.61$, all right-handed) while performing the biceps curl task.
+Each subject performed 300 trials of the biceps curls task.
+EEG data was recorded using 16-channel dry-active electrodes (actiCAP Xpress Twist, Brain Products, Gilching, Germany) with a wireless EEG amplifier (LiveAmp-16, Brain Products, Gilching, Germany).
+The EEG sensors were arranged in 10-20 international systems of EEG electrode placement, namely, Fp1, Fz, F3, C3, T7, Pz, P3, O1, Oz, O2, P4, Cz, C4, T8, F4, and Fp2.
+The EEG data was acquired with a 500 Hz sampling frequency.
 A marker-based camera system (Noraxon NiNOX 125 Camera System) was placed for elbow joint angle measurement.
-The NiNOX 125 camera system was connected to Noraxon myoResearch platform (MR 3.16) for recording the biceps-curl hand motion.
-The camera system was placed in sagittal plane 2 m away from the subject.
+The NiNOX 125 camera system was connected to the Noraxon myoResearch platform (MR 3.16) to record the biceps-curl hand motion.
+The camera system was placed in a sagittal plane 2m from the subject.
 The elbow joint angle was calculated using myoResearch software in the post-processing step.
 The 3-point angle measurement tool was utilized to compute 2D joint angle by tracking reflective markers in the video recording.
-The joint angle data was sampled with the sampling frequency of 125 Hz.
-The EEG and joint angle data was synchronized using Noraxon myoSync device.
+The joint angle data was sampled with a sampling frequency of 125 Hz.
+The EEG and joint angle data were synchronized using a Noraxon myoSync device.